skannea/qdash/README.md

 ### Sections

-A section groups a set of boxes and may have a name.
+A section is a set of boxes and may have a name.
 Boxes in an unnamed section are always visible.
-The visibilty of boxes in a named section are controlled in two ways:
+The visibilty of boxes in a named section can be controlled:
 - If the section has a `show` option it will be unhidden from start.
 - Calling the function `qd.showSection` will hide and unhide sections.
 - A box with option `view` will provide a clickable button that unhides one of a set of sections.